Lupin Logo

 Symptoms of hepatitis B can range from none to severe liver failure, depending on a person's immune status.
 Symptoms commonly include

-Pain in the upper right corner of the abdomen
+• Pain in the upper right corner of the abdomen Pain in the upper right corner of the abdomen

 No special preparation is required to undergo the HBV DNA Qualitative PCR test.